-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige promotes state economic growth in AsiaPosted on Nov 13, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige promotes state economic growth in AsiaPosted on Nov 13, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has returned from a nine day trip to Seoul, South Korea and Tokyo Japan, where he participated in a productive series of business, government, educational and cultural discussions and exchanges.